gargraman/hybrid-search/replit.md

 ## Known Limitations

 1. **Agent Orchestration Disabled**: The BeeAI framework version has compatibility issues, so advanced LLM-powered features are currently disabled
-2. **External Services Not Running**: Qdrant and Elasticsearch are configured but not running (using ChromaDB and Whoosh instead)
+2. **External Services Not Running**: Qdrant and PostgreSQL are required for semantic search; ensure both services are available alongside Whoosh
 3. **No Data Ingested**: The search indices need to be populated with restaurant data
 4. **macOS Packages Removed**: pyobjc packages removed for Linux compatibility